Good Clusterings Have Large Volume: Main results

-It does not matter whether we consider the whole space or just the affine hull of the polytope in Definition \ref{qualitymeasure}, because all normal cones have the same lineality space equal to $\lin(\mathcal{P}^{\star} - v)^{\perp}$ with $v \in \mathcal{P}^{\star}$ for $\star \in \{ \pm, =\}$, respectively.
-Since we consider the volume of a cone relative to the whole space, we can restrict ourselves to the affine hull of the polytopes.
-For further details on the restriction to the affine hull we refer to \cite{Happach2016}.
+Note that it does not matter whether we consider $\R^{d \cdot k}$ or the affine hull of the polytope in Definition \ref{qualitymeasure}, because all normal cones have a lineality space $\lin(\mathcal{P}^{\star} - v)^{\perp}$ with $v \in \mathcal{P}^{\star}$ for $\star \in \{ \pm, =\}$, respectively.
+Since we consider the volume of a cone relative to the whole space, we can restrict to the affine hull of the polytopes (see \cite{Happach2016} for further details).